RL Training Guide — G1 Locomotion from Scratch¶

 Repositories¶

-Three repos are needed.
+Three repos are needed for the workflow used here.
 All live in ~/GIT/.

 | Repo | Purpose | Location |